dylanell/dataset-helpers/answers/README.md

 ### Prerequisites:

 Before running `generate_dataset.py` to scrape data on a specific topic, you should check that the topic category exists in "Answers.com" by verifying that there is a *topic tile* for that topic.
 The URL passed to `generate_dataset.py` should be the landing page URL for the specific topic (from selecting a topic tile).
 For example, to check that a topic category for "Diabetes" exists, you could first start by searching a question about diabetes, such as "What is diabetes?".
-Selecting the first answer should bring you to [this answer page](https://www.answers.com/Q/What_is_Diabetes), which will have topic tiles along the top of the question block.
+Selecting the first answer should bring you to [this answer page](https://www.answers.com/Q/What_is_Diabetes ), which will have topic tiles along the top of the question block.
 In this case, a topic tile for "Diabetes" should be present.
-Clicking this tile will then bring you to the first "Answers.com" page for the topic of "Diabetes", which should now be at the url: "https://www.answers.com/t/diabetes".
+Clicking this tile will then bring you to the first "Answers.com" page for the topic of "Diabetes ", which should now be at the url: "https://www.answers.com/t/diabetes ".
 Since this URL corresponds to an existing topic in Answers.com, can pass it to the `generate_dataset.py` script in this project to scrape the data from multiple pages on this topic.

 ### `generate_dataset.py`: